Here is a transcription of the obituary for Alexander Gray, date and newspaper unknown. (His mother’s name was Judah Arena, not Irene.)

 The children of Franklin Edgar Gray & Maude Amy Davis:

 Dean Alexander Gray – Dean was born on February 22, 1901 in Holt County, Missouri.
-He married Esther Ruddell and they had 2 children.
-On the 1930 US Census he worked as a car storer at a packing plant.
-On the 1940 US Census he worked as a car storer in the meat packing industry.
+He married Esther Ruddell and they had two children.
+On the 1930 & 1940 US Census he worked as a car storer at a meat packing plant.
 He died on November 29, 1974 in Buchanan County, Missouri.
 His Find A Grave memorial is here.

 Carl Lee Gray – Carl was born May 3, 1906 in Holt County, Missouri.
 He married Hope Eleanor Gaskill and had a daughter.
 He worked as a painting contractor.
 He died October 1, 1980 in Buchanan County, Missouri.
 His Find A Grave memorial is here.

 Marian Lucille Gray – Marian was born on November 14, 1913 in Holt County, Missouri.
 She married Wesley Ingram and they had one daughter.
+Marian and Wesley divorced.
 She died on September 27, 2002.
 Her Find A Grave memorial is here.

 Emory William Gray – Emory was born May 1, 1916 in Holt County, Missouri.
 He died on May 17, 1917 of the measles.
 His Find A Grave memorial is here.

 Hope Elizabeth Gray – Hope was born on July 29, 1918 in Holt County, Missouri.
-She married Welton Helfers and they had one daughter.
+She married Welton Helfers and they had four children.
 Hope died on October 14, 2014 in Holt County, Missouri.
 Her Find a Grave memorial is here.